Korps Commandotroepen: The modern KCT

 During the 1950s, the KCT transitioned to an organisation with three active companies made up of conscripts.
 In the context of heightened tensions between NATO and the Warsaw Pact during the Cold War, the commandos were trained to carry out reconnaissance behind enemy lines, sabotage and intelligence operations.

 In the 1960s, Korps Commandotroepen was greatly reduced in size to one active observation and reconnaissance company: 104 Waarnemings- en Verkenningscompagnie.
 This company was placed under the most senior field commander of the army, the commander of I Army Corps.
 In addition, commandos were selected to become part of the Dutch stay-behind network which was tasked with setting up an underground resistance organisation in the case of a Russian invasion.

 The fall of the Berlin Wall in 1989 became a turning point for the Dutch armed forces in its entirety, and the KCT in particular.
 With the threat of Cold War receding, operational demands deviated significantly from the old set of tasks.
 Since the 9/11 Attacks, terrorism became the biggest threat, resulting in a high demand for specialist counter-terrorism units, capable of operating expeditionary.
 To keep up with these demands, the KCT's old role of Commando Waarnemer-verkenner (Commando Force Reconnaissance) was replaced by that of a role better suited for contemporary and versatile operations; Commando Speciale Operaties (Commando Special Operations).
 In addition, KCT switched from a "part conscript, part professional force" to a fully professional unit in 1995.
 The last conscripts made way for professional operators in 1996, when Dutch conscription was suspended.
 Since then, the KCT structure and operational capability have undergone a complete transformation, with great success.
 The unit grew from one active company to four, and matured into a professional and versatile SOF unit with a considerable reputation.

 Structure

-The current structure of the KCT is as follows: